 Very Revd Dr Frances Ward (Dean of St Edmundsbury) replied on behalf of the Chair of the National Society Council: The Education Office works in partnership with LifeSavers, a key part of the Archbishop of Canterbury's initiative to tackle irresponsible lending and promote saving, helping children and their families learn about money.
 This whole school approach to financial education ensures that the learning is integrated into the curriculum and becomes part of the life of the school.
 For church schools, collective worship materials enable children to explore what it means to be wise, generous, just, and thankful with money, recognising that values are as important as knowledge and skills in shaping our financial behaviours.
-Whilst LifeSavers is focussed on primary schools, financial education is also included as part of the curriculum for maths and citizenship in secondary schools.
+Whilst LifeSavers is focussed on primary schools, financial education is also included as part of the curriculum for maths and citizenship in secondary schools and we will bring the issue of Child Trust Funds to the attention of our secondary schools.